 Google Search Campaigns are one of the most popular forms of online advertising.

-If you’ve always wanted to run a Google Search Campaign of your own, but didn’t know how, this article will help you learn what you need to get started.
+If you’ve always wanted to run a Google Search Campaign of your own but didn’t know how this article will help you get started.

 Chances are, if you’ve used the internet, you’ve come across advertisers who are running Google Search Campaigns.

-Google Search Campaigns allow for you to display advertisements in the search listings of a Google Search, its a display ad in search results.
+Google Search Campaigns allow for you to display advertisements in the search listings of a Google Search.

-When running a Google Search campaign, you can pick the keyword that triggers your search and display ad.
+Another benefit of Google Search campaigns is you can pick the keyword that triggers your search and display ad.

-For example, if you’re selling ‘fishing rods,’ you can decide that you only want your ads to be shown when someone types the word ‘fishing rods,’ into Google.
+For example, if you’re selling ‘fishing rods,’ you can decide to only show your ads when someone types the word ‘fishing rods,’ into Google.